ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-block-widget.md

 This guide assumes that you are familiar with npm and your project uses npm already.
 If not, see the [npm documentation](https://docs.npmjs.com/getting-started/what-is-npm) or call `npm init` in an empty directory and keep your fingers crossed.

-First, install packages needed to build and setup a basic CKEditor 5 instance.
+First, install packages needed to build and set up a basic CKEditor 5 instance.

 ```bash
 npm install --save \